FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **Warning: Boosting**
 >
 > In your game history, you have several games where the opponent clearly has intentionally lost against you.
 Attempts to artificially manipulate your own or someone else's rating is unacceptable.
-If this behavior continues to happen, we may be forced to terminate your account. -- Moderator on Lichess
+If this behavior continues to happen, we reserve the right to terminate your account. -- Moderator on Lichess

 > **Warning: Accusations**
 >
-> I would like to remind you that accusing other players of using computer assistance or otherwise cheating is not acceptable.
+> I would like to remind you that accusing other players of using computer assistance or otherwise cheating is not acceptable on Lichess.
 If you are confident that a player is cheating, use the report button on their profile page to report them to the moderators.
 Don't report someone just because you lose a game though. -- Moderator on Lichess

+> **Warning: Excessive draw offers**
+>
+> I would like to remind you that offering an excessive amount of draws in order to distract or annoy an opponent is not acceptable on Lichess.
+If this behavior continues to happen, we reserve the right to terminate your account. -- Moderator on Lichess